Need Family Law or Criminal Law Assistance? Call Us (717) 635-8780

 • Recklessly.
 People act recklessly when they consciously disregard the consequences of their acts.
 A person can be deemed to have acted recklessly when a reasonable person in the same situation would have been aware of the risks associated with their conduct.

-Serious bodily injury causes serious, permanent loss, impairment, or disfigurement; or creates a substantial risk of death.
+Serious bodily injury causes serious, permanent impairment, loss or disfigurement; or creates a substantial risk of death.
 Anytime your actions are likely to cause death or serious injury, you are showing extreme indifference to human life.

 If the defendant causes serious bodily injury or attempts to cause serious bodily injury, aggravated assault is a first-degree felony, punishable by a term of imprisonment of up to 20 years and a fine of up to $25,000.